icons8/lunacy-docs/docs/interface.md

 <video autoplay="" muted="" loop="" playsinline="" width="100%" poster="/public/interface-layoutgridplaceholder.png" height="auto"><source src="/public/interface-layoutgridvid.mp4" type="video/mp4"></video>

-#### Measuring
+### Measuring

-To learn the distance between to objects on the canvas:
+To learn the distance between two objects on the canvas:

 1. Select an the first object.
 2. Hover the cursor over the other object.